k2view-academy/K2View-Academy/articles/TDM/tdm_overview/03_business_entity_overview.md

 Notes:

 - The Vertical execution mode is unavailable when the child entity has multiple parent entities in the BE hierarchy.
 For example: Subscriber => Billing Account hierarchy.
 The Subscriber is the Billing Account's parent LU.
 If a Billing Account (i.e., the bill payer) is shared between multiple Subscribers, this BE hierarchy needs to run in a horizontal mode.
-- The Vertical execution mode is unavailable for a task that generates [entity clones](17a_task_target_component_entities.md#generate-clones-for-an-entity) or for synthetic entities generation.
+- The Vertical execution mode is unavailable for a task that generates [entity clones](17a_task_target_component_entities.md#generate-clones-for-an-entity) and for synthetic entities generation.
-- The Vertical execution mode can be beneficial when running TDM tasks on a large scale of entities as it ensures better cross-systems data consistency and data alignment.
+- The Vertical execution mode can be beneficial when running TDM tasks on a large scale of entities as it ensures improved cross-system data consistency and alignment.
 - In both execution modes, if the execution of the parent entity fails, the related child entities are consequently not processed and marked as failed.

 **Example:**

-1. Create a TDM task to load **Customers #1, #2 and #3**, their Orders and related Network elements.
+1. Create a TDM task to load **Customers #1, #2 and #3**, their Orders and their related Network elements.

 2. **Customers' related entities:**